Annabella Selloni: Career and research

 Selloni works on theoretical chemistry, determining electronic and other properties of materials that are of interest for energy applications.
 She carries out complex quantum-mechanical computations.

 Her research has covered density functional theory investigations into the effects of surface chemistry on water electrocatalysis, modelling of biomaterials capable of purifying water of heavy metals, and studying the interaction between organic and inorganic layers in self-cleaning titanium dioxide.

 Selloni returned to La Sapienza as an assistant professor in 1982, working in the incipient field of scanning tunneling microscopy (STM).
 Back then researchers were simply trying to understand the images they were seeing, and these questions formed the bulk of her work at La Sapienza: what are the images representing, what are the traces, what is the geometry of the atoms that are being probed?
 In 1985, she published a paper on voltage-dependent STM that discussed the possible application of STM to surface electronic spectroscopy.

 Her collaborators include Prof. Cristiana Di Valentin at the University of Milano-Bicocca.

 Awards and honors

 In 2008 she was awarded the status of Fellow in the American Physical Society, after being nominated by the Division of Computational Physics for her pioneering first-principles computational studies of surfaces and interfaces.
 Made possible the interpretation of complex experiments, and successfully predicted the physical, and chemical properties of broad classes of materials, including materials for photovoltaic applications.
 She received the Fellow of the European Academy of Sciences in 2016 for the same reason.

 She was awarded the Max Planck Fellowship, a research funding program offered by the Max Planck Society, providing predoctoral fellowships to researchers for up to six months.
-This program offers access to a vibrant research environment and is designed to support PhD candidates and researchers at all stages of their academic journey.
+This program is designed to support PhD candidates and researchers at all stages of their academic journey.